SEO

 AC Rank: AC Rank stands for A Citation Rank.
 This ranking score is calculated based on the number of root-linking domains a website possesses.
 The score is scaled from 0-15, 15 being the highest.
 AC Rank had initially originated from Majestic SEO.

 Alt Attribute: An Alt attribute is text that provides information about a particular image.
-Search engines aren’t capable of adequately understanding what an image is about without the utilisation of an ALT image tag.
+Search engines aren’t capable of adequately understanding what an image is about without using an ALT image tag.

 Eg. The HTML code of an image of a Black Porsche 911 Turbo would look like so: <img src=”http://www.example.com.au/black-porsche-911-turbo.png” alt=”Black Porsche 911 Turbo” />